 Each simulation's background guide contains a brief overview of that simulation's purview, which provides a general outline of the types of discussions each simulation might have on the topics in question.
-This is extremely important in the UN system, where a variety of different Committees, Councils and Commissions may discuss different aspects of an international problem.
+This is extremely important in the United Nations system, where a variety of different Committees, Councils and Commissions may discuss different aspects of an international problem.
 Representatives should exercise great care in researching a topic, so their deliberations can focus on the piece of the problem considered within their simulation's purview.
 These purview briefs are guidelines for the discussions of each body.

-An excellent example of this shifting focus among Committees, Councils and Commissions is the Palestinian question.
-The First Committee might discuss aspects of the situation dealing with weapons shipments.
-At the same time, the Second Committee may discuss a variety of financing initiatives to help the Palestinian Authority.
-Similarly, the Third Committee, or in some cases the Economic and Social Council, might discuss the social and humanitarian considerations that arise from Israeli occupation of various territories.
-And the Fourth Committee may discuss the plight of the Palestinian refugees.
-Only the GA Plenary Session would discuss the problem in its entirety, including the possible creation of a legal Palestinian State or Member status for that State.
-The Security Council would deal with any appropriate peace and security issues that arose on the situation.
+An excellent example of this shifting focus among Committees, Councils and Commissions is the issue of development.
+The First Committee might discuss the relationship between disarmament and development.
+At the same time, the Second Committee may discuss a variety of financing initiatives to assist Least Developed Countries.
+Similarly, the Third Committee might discuss the social and humanitarian considerations that stem from a lack of development, including gender issues, economic concerns or the impact on underrepresented populations such as the elderly or disabled.
+And the Fourth Committee may discuss the development issues of Non-Self-Governing Territories.
+The GA Plenary might discuss the problem in its entirety or address issues that cut across the mandates of the Committees.
+By contrast, the Economic and Social Council would focus on how the United Nations specialized and technical agencies work with Member States to support economic and social development.
+The Security Council would address the interlinkages between peace, security and development.

 Clearly, different aspects of a single problem are regularly discussed in different bodies.
-More importantly, at the UN, delegations are typically careful to only discuss those aspects relevant to their own Committees, Councils and Commissions, leaving other aspects to others in their delegation to address in the appropriate forum.
+More importantly, at the United Nations, delegations are typically careful to only discuss those aspects relevant to their own Committees, Councils and Commissions, leaving other aspects to others in their delegation to address in the appropriate forum.